top of page

 • 3 min read

 Delaroche was right.
 The camera didn't kill painting; it forced it to evolve into its golden age.
+The camera commoditized "realism."
+Artists transitioned from capturing what a scene looked like to capturing what it felt like.
+The result?
+Impressionism, Cubism, Abstract Expressionism.

-The "Realistic Portrait" of 2025.
-Why AI Will Not Replace the Executive
+The "Realistic Portrait" of 2025: Why AI Will Not Replace the Executive

 • Visually inspecting parts for standard surface defects.